youngpayters/youngpayters/README.md

 #### Why did I create it?

-This competition type is a great way for funding my local sports clubs so thought this would be a great little side project to help them organise and maintain multilpe competitions without having to do the grunt work of reaching out to people and gather teams.

-And especially since Covid, local clubs and societies have found it much harder to fundraise as it's mostly done in person and some of the smaller clubs don't have much of an online presence.
-With Last Folk Standing, you can create a competition, send a link through various channels, and get sponsors from across the world.
+Last Man Standing competitions are a great way for local sports club to fundraise at the start of the season.

+However the amount of admin required to setup and run these takes a lot of time and effort with all the payoff coming in the first week of it.
+Once the Last Man Standing starts, there is just a lot of admin work to keep it running and chasing people for selections.

+Then when the covid pandemic hit, a lot of the fundraising efforts was very much in person, with a lot of clubs losing the ability to move online quickly, I created an online platform that would handle the running of these competitions and most improtantly, allow for online payments so clubs could continue to fund raise during the pandemic.

 #### Built with

-- Frontend - Angular 9 deployed on AWS Cloudfront & Route 53
+- Frontend - Angular
-- Backend - AWS Api Gateway with lambda & backed with dynamodb
+- Backend - AWS API Gateway with lambda & backed with dynamodb
+- AWS CDK as IAC (Infrastructure as Code)
 - Auth - Auth0.com
 - Payment Processing - Stripe integration
 - CI/CD - CircleCI

+#### How is it built?

+It's primarily an event based system, where the main trigger of activity comes from when a round of fixtures is completed.
+Due to the bursty nature of last man standing competitions, having a resiliant system with events allows for it to better handle these triggers at a controlled rate without overwhelming the system.

 ## 🏅 [LeaguR](https://www.leagur.com/)